AdoptLiteHub/Main-scripts/README.md

 --Paragraph
         local Paragraph = V5.CreateLabel({
             Parent = Tab,
-            Text = "This is the first section where you can explain your topic or introduce the content.", Size = UDim2.new(0, 300, 0, 100),
+            Text = "This is the first paragraph where you can explain your topic or introduce the content.", Size = UDim2.new(0, 300, 0, 100),
             TextSize = 14,
             TextWrapped = true